Master of Architecture — Career Change

 - Environmental Control Systems

-The career change program requires 41 hours of class credit.
-It’s completed over the course of a 3-week summer introduction course, and a fall, spring, and summer semester.
+The Master of Architecture Career Change program is designed for students with non-architecture related degrees who wish to pursue architecture as a career.
+Our intensive introductory curriculum teaches foundational architectural knowledge.
+The career change program requires 42 hours of class credit.
+It’s completed over the course of a 5-week summer introduction course, and a fall, spring, and summer semester.

 Summer Semester (Introduction to Architecture) 3 credit hours